Bachelor's degree in Facility Management

 Facility management is steadily gaining in importance, both nationally and internationally.
 For example, a football stadium needs just as many building-related and personal services as an office building or an airport.
 This all adds up to excellent career opportunities for graduates of the ZHAW Bachelor’s programme in Facility Management.

-The study programme has two main specialisations:
+The study programme has four specialisations:

 The study programme, which includes both compulsory and elective modules, is designed to be taken full-time and lasts six semesters.
 This allows you to adapt parts of the programme to suit your previous knowledge, interests and career goals.
 The study programme can also be completed on a part-time basis.
 Furthermore, the modular structure allows you to spend a semester studying abroad and take part in student exchanges with other universities.